 Xactly CEO Chris Cabrera will take the stage at the WorldatWork Spotlight on Compensation conference later this morning with an announcement that we're so excited about: He's releasing a book later this year to help organizations make the most of their incentive compensation.

 The title is "Game the Plan: Every Sales Rep's Dream, Every CFO's Nightmare," with a foreword by former Salesforce.com President and CFO Steve Cakebread.
 "Game the Plan" is an engaging and highly readable (trust us, we peeked) look at how to use data to create incentive plans that inspire employees in a way that benefits them and the company equally.
 "Gaming" the plan is a good thing if it encourages salespeople to achieve peak performance—everybody wins!
+Intrigued?

-Tips on comp-plan design
+Tips on Comp-plan Design

-Separate but related
+Separate but Related

 The Seven Deadly Sins of Incentive Compensation

 Here are just a few:

-.
 At the strategic level, most plans do a good job of aligning incentive compensation with business objectives.
 Alas, the devil is in the details.
 Take ramped quotas, for example.
 It’s fairly common to set lower quotas at the beginning of a sales period, when the emphasis for reps is on building pipeline.

 The problem arises in companies that already struggle with “hockey stick” sales, where the majority of transactions come at the back end of the sales period.
 In that scenario, ramping quotas exacerbates the problem by encouraging the sales organization to push deals later into the period when quotas are at their highest.

-.
 Every component of your incentive compensation plan should emanate from a specific business goal.
 Want to doublecheck?
 Look at each component – yes, all of them – and run through the exercise of mapping them back to your business objectives to make sure they don’t inadvertently conflict.

 Benchmarking is a meaningful way to measure success and gain business insights.
 Benchmarks are based on data.
 And if you assess individual and company performance without data, you’re essentially just making an educated guess.

-: You probably guessed: benchmarking.
+You probably guessed: benchmarking.
 Empirical data goes further than academia or consultants’ research in analyzing incentives.
 Get an idea of where your company stands by benchmarking against an aggregate group, other companies in your industry, or company goals established at the beginning of the year.